Michigan wheat farmers have the Michigan Wheat Program’s assistance when it comes to identifying wheat that is diseased, yellowed or fails to thrive.

 In many cases, the lab recommends mitigation or crop improvement strategies, which are sent to farmers by e-mail for rapid implementation.

 At the end of each growing season, the lab reviews all wheat samples looking for trends or possible new disease or pest issues.
-This allows the Michigan Wheat Program’s research program to quickly identify new issues facing wheat farmers.
+This allows the Michigan Wheat Program’s research program to quickly identify new issues facing wheat farmers and fund additional research if it looks as though there is a trend or new issue.

 Farmers with a wheat sample for analysis should download both documents below.
 One is instructions for submitting samples, and the other is the MSU Plant Diagnostic Lab’s submittal form that must accompany the sample.